 Sarah Huckabee Sanders lamented the loss of Twitter followers.
 A teacher at her old high school responded. pic.twitter.com/oatsdWkn21— Alexander Nazaryan (@alexnazaryan) January 11, 2021

 Sarah Huckabee Sanders came under criticism for tweeting about losing Twitter followers just two days after the insurrection but the strongest rebuke came from her old high school teacher.
-Dana D Deree, who stated that she taught at Sanders' old high school, tweeted: You were a student at Little Rock Central High when I taught AP Government there, but you didn't take the advanced class.
+Dana D Deree, who stated that he taught at Sanders' old high school, tweeted: You were a student at Little Rock Central High when I taught AP Government there, but you didn't take the advanced class.
 If you had, maybe you would better understand the First Amendment and the difference between limits on government and freedoms for private individuals.
 Dana D Deree wasn't done yet.
 “I've taught Sunday School too.
 You didn't learn those lessons either,” added Deree.

 The first amendment of the US constitution ensures freedom of speech and prohibits the government from passing a law prohibiting its free exercise.
 Twitter announced it was taking down accounts that were spreading conspiracy theories.
 The platform made the announcement in the wake of conspiracy theory-fuelled lies from Trump and the QAnon movement inciting a MAGA mob to storm Capitol Hill and endanger the lives of American lawmakers.
 Five people including a Capitol Hill cop was killed in the riots by far-right extremists.
 Twitter said it was taking "strong enforcement action" that potentially leads to offline harm.
 "These actions may have resulted in follower count changes in the thousands," said Twitter.
 Matt Gaetz, the US representative for Florida's 1st congressional district, tweeted on Saturday: "I wish I could lose weight as fast as I'm losing followers during this Twitter purge..."